naumandevguru/Maps_App/README.md

 - **`locationUtils.ts:`** Contains functions for getting the current location and requesting location permissions.

-- **`distanceUtils.ts:`** Contains a function for calculating the distance between two geographical points using the Haversine formula.
+- **`distanceUtils.ts:`** Contains a function for calculating the distance (in kilometers) between two geographical points using the Haversine formula.
 ## Usage

 - **Get Current Location:** Automatically fetches and sets the user's current location on the map.